justindujardin/pow2/README.md

 > You need to have Node.JS and Grunt.JS installed, and a basic familiarity with executing commands in your system terminal.

-## Getting Started

-You should really only need Node.JS and Grunt.
-Let's do it:

 ### Node.JS

 [Download](http://nodejs.org/) and install it.